Glossary of Common Special Education Terms

 Skills required to produce language for reliable communication with others; speaking and writing are expressive language skills

 This Act indicates requirements for the protection of privacy of parents and students

 Functions that require small muscle movements such as writing, tying shoes, and buttoning a shirt

 Using published, standardized tests usually for measuring student characteristics, such as “intelligence” or “achievement,” rather than skills, such as “brushing teeth” or “following a schedule;” these tests have a standard set of directions for their use and interpretation.

 Free Appropriate Public Education (FAPE)

-Every student with a disability is entitled to special education services in a setting which meets his or her individual needs and the IEP is designed to provide educational benefit
+Every student with a disability is entitled to special education services in a setting that meets his or her individual needs and the IEP is designed to provide educational benefit

 Substitution of life skills as a means for teaching academic tasks; the core of many instructional programs for students with moderate to severe disabilities